-Taeho's classes are targeted for all woodworkers with any skill level.
-Taeho has developed jigs for all classes to assist all levels of woodworkers to be successful with finishing the project.
+Taeho's classes are targeted at all woodworkers with any skill level, made possible by using specified jigs for all classes to assist all levels of woodworkers to be successful with finishing the project.
 Even with minimal experience in table saws and routers, his workshops are for anyone.
-Those who are completely new to woodworking should consider his Introduction to Woodworking class where you learn the fundamentals of woodworking and make a very cool box as well.
 A special quality about Taeho's classes is that he gives a significant amount of attention to each student, ensuring that they get all the knowledge he intended to give for the specific workshop.

 CLASS INFORMATION AND POLICIES